St John the Evangelist's Church, Burgess Hill: Present

 St John the Evangelist's is now one of three Church of England parishes in Burgess Hill.
 St Andrew's parish, established in 1902, serves the east side of the town, and St Edward the Confessor's's parish (created in 2000) serves the west side; St John the Evangelist's parish church now serves for the central part of the town between the railway line and the A23 London Road, and some residential estates in the south of the town.

-St John's celebrates the Eucharist twice each Sunday morning and has also a Sunday evening prayer service.
-It celebrates the Eucharist also on Tuesdays and Wednesdays.
-Morning Prayer and Evening Prayer (Common Worship) services are held every weekday except Monday.
+St John's celebrates the Eucharist twice each Sunday morning.
+It celebrates the Eucharist also on Wednesdays.